A few resources to support growth and learning. This is a partial list, with many more out there.

 OPPRESSION: prejudice +power (institutional and historical); systemic devaluing, marginalizing and disadvantaging of certain social identities in contrast to the privileged norm; when some people are denied something of value, others have access ex.
 Systemic, institutional, and interpersonal.

-PRIVILEGE: Systemic favoring, enriching, valuing, validating and including of certain social identities over others.
-Individuals cannot ‘opt out’ of systems of privilege; rather these systems are inherent to the society in which we live.
+PRIVILEGE: Unearned advantage.
+Systemic favoring, enriching, valuing, validating and including of certain social identities over others.
+Individuals cannot ‘opt out’ of systems of privilege; rather these systems are inherent to society.

 POSITIONALITY: Status of a person beyond hierarchy often reflective of dominant and power based norms.

 RACISM: A system of privilege based on race.
 In today’s context that means discrimination of people of color by white people.
-Internalized racism: internalization by people of color of the lies, stereotypes and myths about members of their own group, including themselves.
+Internalized racism: internalization by people of color of the stereotypes/myths about members of their own group, including themselves.

-SEXISM: Discrimination of women by men.
-Internalized sexism: involuntary belief by women that the lies, stereotypes and myths about women that are delivered to everyone in a sexist society ARE TRUE (ex: women are stupid, weak, passive, manipulative, with no capacity for intellectual pursuits or leadership).
+SEXISM: A system of privilege based on gender.
+In today’s context that means discrimination of women/trans women by men (cis & hetero dominant).
+Internalized sexism: involuntary belief by women that stereotypes/myths about women that are delivered to everyone in a sexist society are true.